 Children and young people tend to show their feelings with behaviours rather than words.
 Reactions will vary greatly as children start to process the information in different ways at different ages.
 Further guidance on how to spot the signs that a child is struggling to come to terms with their grief can be found in the links at the bottom of this blog.

-Below are some activities you may find helpful to help your child cope with loss at this time of year:
+The Grief Awareness Week is the right time to learn about some activities you may find helpful to help your child cope with loss at this time of year:

 - Continue favourite family traditions or start a new one.
 Continuing a tradition a loved one enjoyed at this time of year can, for some, be a comforting reminder.
 For others, starting a new tradition that brings the rest of the family together at a difficult time can be hugely healing.